berrym/btrfs-backup-ng/README.md

 works.
 However, you should have a basic understanding of snapshots and subvolumes.

-btrfs-backup-ng has almost no dependencies and hence is well suited for many kinds of setups with only minimal maintenance effort.
+btrfs-backup-ng has very few dependencies and hence is well suited for many kinds of setups with only minimal maintenance effort.

 Originally, it started as a fork of a project btrfs-backup,